odewahn/genai-content-workflow-demo/README.md

 dump --dir=. --extension=audio-narration.txt
 ```

-# Prompter In More Depth
+# Create summaries with prompter

-Prompter is a tool for automating the process of applying prompt templates to blocks of content.
+[Prompter](https://github.com/odewahn/prompter) is a tool for automating the process of applying prompt templates to blocks of content.
 It provides a REPL that allows you to:

-- Load content into a local database (SQLITE)
+- Load content into a local SQLite database
-- Convert the content into a format approriate for use with an LLM
+- Convert the content into a format approriate for use with an LLM (e.g., epub => markdown)
 - Break the content into smaller blocks that can fit within the context window of most LLMs (currently 8000 tokens).
 Most books or courses will be 200,000 tokens or more, so they require som degree of preprocessinf.
 - Apply prompt templates (both task and persona) and metadata the blocks and sending them to the LLM for completion
 - Store and manage the LLM output